Haydz/Emulate.GO/README.md

 The client mode will receive commands or list of commands from the Admin (Or parent) interface, then execute on the operating system and send the results back.

+### Client List mode
+`clientlist`

 ## Parent Proxy Mode
 `go run .\emulation.go -mode parent -parentconnect 127.0.0.1:9999 parentlisten 127.0.0.1:10000`

 The Parent Proxy mode is to act as a way to forward commands to a third machine.
 The parent will act as a proxy for commands and command execution results between the Admin interface and client interface.

+# List Mode
+List mode allows a list of commands to be supplied and executed in sequence

+## Admin List Mode
+` go run -mode admin -listen 127.0.0.1:9999 -commands <file>.txt `

+## Client List Mode
+`go run emulate.go -mode clientlist -clientconnect 127.0.0.1:5555`

+## Parent List Mode
+For parent mode with a list of commands
+`go run emulate.go -mode parentlist -parentconnect 127.0.0.1:4444 -parentlisten 127.0.0.1:5555`

 # Admin specific Options:

+## -listen
+`-listen 127.0.0.1:4444`
+Choose which IP and port to listen on

 ## -logging
 `-logging <filename>`
 This will add JSON logging to a file from within the Admin interface.